-MARKETING AND RESEARCH Lecture Title: Product Life Cycle Lecturer: Ms. Aysel Schembri Date: 09.04.2023 Document Classification: Restricte Lecture Summary - Research methods used to analyse and segment consumer behaviours in different markets. - Product Life Cycle and product life cycle stages. - Product management related issues - Product planning, design and development as part of the product life cycle - Factors affecting brand strategy and decision making.

-analyse and segment consumer behaviours Surveys (Quantitative) - Surveys are one of the Undergraduate Diploma in Business Administration Surveys (Quantitative) - Surveys are one of the most common research methods used to collect data on consumer behaviour.
+MARKETING AND RESEARCH Lecture Title: Product Life Cycle

+Lecturer: Ms. Aysel Schembri Date: 07.05.2025 Undergraduate Diploma in Business Administration Lecture Summary - Research methods used to analyse and segment consumer behaviours in different markets. - .
+Product Life Cycle and product life cycle stages. - .
+Product management related issues - Product planning, design and development as part of the product life cycle - Factors affecting brand strategy and decision making during each stage of PLC.
+Research methods used to analyse Undergraduate Diploma in Business Administration and segment consumer behaviours Surveys (Quantitative) - Surveys are one of the most common research methods used to collect data on consumer behaviour.
 They can be conducted in various forms such as online surveys, phone interviews, and face-to-face surveys.
 Surveys can provide insights into consumer preferences, attitudes, and buying behaviour.

 Focus groups (Qualitative) - Focus groups involve a small group of individuals who are brought together to discuss a particular product or service.
 This method can provide insights into how consumers perceive and interact with products, and what factors influence their purchasing decisions. factors influence their behaviour.
-Document Classification: Restricted seems if the advector advection Research methods used to analyse and segment consumer Servation Guarantee - Observing consumers in their natural environment can provide valuable insights into their behaviour.
-This method involves observing consumers as they shop or use a product, and can help researchers understand how consumers interact with products and what Undergraduate Diploma in Business Administration Interviews (Quantitative) - Interviews can be conducted in-person or over the phone, and can provide insights into consumer behaviour and decision-making processes.
+Research methods used to analyse Business Administration and segment consumer behaviours Observation (Qualitative) -Observing consumers in their natural environment can provide valuable insights into their behaviour.
+This method involves observing consumers as they shop or use a product, and can help researchers understand how consumers interact with products and what Interviews (Quantitative) - Interviews can be conducted in-person or over the phone, and can provide insights into consumer behaviour and decision-making processes.
 They can be used to gather information on consumer preferences, attitudes, and motivations.
-Research methods used to analyse and segment consumer behaviours Data mining (Quantitative) - Data mining involves analysing large datasets to identify patterns and trends in to identify patterns and trends in consumer behaviour.
+Research methods used to analyse Business Administration and segment consumer behaviours Data mining (Quantitative) - Data mining involves analysing large datasets to identify patterns and trends in consumer behaviour.
 This method can provide insights into consumer behaviour based on past purchases, website interactions, and social media activity.
 Ethnography (Qualitative) - Ethnography involves immersing researchers in the consumer's environment to gain a deeper understanding of their behaviour.
 This method can provide valuable insights into the cultural and social factors that influence consumer behaviour.

-Undergraduate Diploma in Business Administration Document Classification: Restricted Research methods used to analyse and segment consumer behaviours Demographic segmentation (Quantitative) - This method involves dividing consumers into different groups based on demographic characteristics such as age, gender, income, and education.
+Research methods used to analyse Business Administration and segment consumer behaviours (Quantitative) - This method involves dividing consumers into different groups based on demographic characteristics such as age, gender, income, and education.
 This can provide insights into how different demographic groups interact with products and what factors influence their behaviour.

-Analyse and segment consumer business A behaviours psychographic segmentation (Mixed) - Psychographic segmentation can be both a quantitative and qualitative method of research, depending on the approach used.
+Research methods used to analyse and segment consumer behaviours Undergraduate Diploma in Business Administration Psychographic segmentation (Mixed) - Psychographic segmentation can be both a quantitative and qualitative method of research, depending on the approach used.
 Qualitative psychographic research, on the other hand, typically involves in-depth interviews or focus groups with consumers to gain a deeper understanding of their attitudes, values, and lifestyles.
-The data collected is then analyzed using qualitative analysis techniques such as thematic analysis or content analysis Quantitative psychographic research typically involves the use of surveys or questionnaires to gather data on consumers' attitudes, values, and lifestyles.
-The data collected is then analyzed using statistical techniques to identify patterns and trends. sure Delegance store Product life cycle Four stages in the product life cycle:
+The data collected is then analyzed using qualitative analysis techniques such as thematic analysis or content analysis.
+Quantitative psychographic research typically involves the use of surveys or questionnaires to gather data on consumers' attitudes, values, and lifestyles.
+The data collected is then analyzed using statistical techniques to identify patterns and trends.
+Product life cycle Four stages in the product life cycle:

-Introduction: This is the stage where a new product is launched into the market.
-During this stage, the focus is on generating awareness and interest in the product, building distribution channels, and establishing a
+❖ Introduction: This is the stage where a new product is launched into the market.
+During this stage, the focus is on generating awareness and interest in the product, building distribution channels, and establishing a customer base.